bradchristie/taminations-flutter/assets/c1/split_counter_rotate.md

 # Split Counter Rotate

-Split Counter Rotate: At Advanced, [Split Counter Rotate](../a2/split_counter_rotate.md) is proper only from a 2x4 formation.
+Split Counter Rotate: At Advanced, [Split Counter Rotate](../a2/split_counter_rotate.md) is proper only from a 2x4 formation (Diamonds are being added in 2021).
 At C-1, this restriction is removed: each half of the square does a Counter Rotate around the center point of its side.
 For example, Split Counter Rotate from a Tidal Wave gives Parallel Waves, and Split Counter Rotate turns Diamonds into